For Your Trust, I Thank You

 write novels, preach the gospel of Jesus Christ

-live our days per the insights
+and live our days per the insights

 bequeathed to us by Allah, Buddha, Brahman, Lao Tze

-the seminal African gods and Great Mother Spirit
+the seminal African gods, and Great Mother Spirit

-our families, friends, and neighbors
+womenfolk, and neighbors

-let’s reclaim and celebrate our blended nature
+Let’s reclaim and celebrate our humanity

 and dance a New Millennial duet